killinen/BrakeModule/README.md

 - TMP36 temperature sensor for MOSFET.
 - SOT23-NPN transistors for common switching purposes, eg. possible fan.
 - TO92-NPN transistors for driving the SMIH-12VDC-SL-C relays
-- Have USB to UART (FTDI) connector for updating the software and debugging.
+- USB to UART (FTDI) connector for updating the software and debugging.
 - Voltage dividers for sensing brake pedal high side (S_BLTS) and DSC charge pump driver state (is voltage fed to CP via DSC).